-60. COMMENT: Several commenters commended NYSED for identifying ensure that school districts receive the support that they need to help under-performing school and can help identify district-level capacity challenges that would impede the school improvement process.
+60. COMMENT: Several commenters commended NYSED for identifying Target Districts as part of the state's ESSA plan and regulations.
+This approach will help ensure that school districts receive the support that they need to help under-performing school and can help identify district-level capacity challenges that would impede the school improvement process.
 Focusing on district-level as well as school- level improvement is an important hallmark of an effective strategy to support increased student achievement.